chesahkalu/azure_administrator/virtual_network.md

 **Network Performance Monitoring**
 - **Connection Monitor**: Monitors connectivity status, latency, and network topology changes between Azure virtual machines, endpoints and network interfaces.
+- **Connection Troubleshoot**: Diagnoses network connectivity issues between two virtual machines or a virtual machine and an endpoint.
+- **Azure Monitor Network Insights**: Provides network performance monitoring and diagnostics for Azure virtual machines.
+Creates a `network map to visualize` detailed network traffic flow and dependencies.

 * **Network Diagnostics**
     - **IP Flow Verify**: Quickly diagnose connectivity issues from or to the internet, and from or to your on-premises environment.